course-registration-banner.jpg

 Course Registration Choosing Your Courses Continuing Students

-One of the first steps to building your schedule is knowing what courses to take!
-This page will help you understand which courses to prioritize this year.
-It will also explain some other important aspects of your registration so that you can be more confident that you are on the right track.
+One of the first steps in building your schedule is knowing which courses to take!
+This page will help you prioritize courses for this year and cover other important registration details so you can feel confident you're on the right track.

-You can use the information below but if you prefer a more interactive registration experience, we encourage you to use our new Returning Student Self-Guided Registration modules.
+For a more interactive experience, we encourage you to use our Returning Student Self-Guided Registration modules.

 Returning Student Self-Guided Registration Module